 The southern outer bailey stretched on a rock ridge running out in front of the upper ward, where it additionally secured the main tower.
 Unlike the economic and defensive northern bailey, the southern one probably had only military functions.
 On the south side, it turned into a small hill protruding several dozen meters into the foreground of the castle, located in front of the ditch of the outer bailey, which was probably secured with wooden and earth fortifications measuring about 50 x 55 meters.
 In the first half of the 16th century, on the site of the original fortifications of the southern bailey, a stone wall was erected with arrowslits for small arms and a postern leading to the eastern bailey.

-The most distant ward extended on the eastern side and eventually formed in the first half of the 16th century.
-It was reinforced with a corner, cylindrical tower, a perimeter wall and on the east side with an additional, lower defensive wall with a gatehouse.
-The outer zone of defense was on the north and east side a ditch with a drawbridge over it.
-Probably it was the oldest part of the eastern ward, dug back in the 15th century when the ward was in the form of wooden and clay buildings.
+The most extensive outer bailey stretched on the eastern side of the upper ward.
+It was formed in the first half of the 16th century due to the need to gain more space.
+It was protected by a defensive wall with a wooden porch and loop holes for handguns, a corner, cylindrical tower, extending entirely in front of the perimeter towards the ditch, as well as an additional, lower defensive wall with a four-sided gatehouse located on the front (eastern) side.
+The outer defense zone was a ditch in the north and east with a drawbridge over it.
+It was probably the oldest part of the eastern outer bailey, dug up in the 15th century, when the outer bailey was of wooden and clay construction.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.